AlecHartline/Wally/README.md

 How to use

-When running the program, pass the path to the program into String[] args
+Run the Main class file, while passing the path of the program you want to execute into String[] args